OsaPL/Versus-Brawl/notes.md

 - Leader crown now also available for all gamemodes
 - Most hotspots are now available in the object collection category 'VersusBrawl'
 - Points UI is now generic and you can use it in any gamemode or even extend it
+- Versus-Brawl UI no longer displays while in editor mode
+- More options for fps optimization added to objectFollowerEmmiter and waterRiseHotspot (see modding docs)
+- objectFollowerEmmiter now also has a editor mode placeholder to help with visibility
+- All hotspot placeholder texts now only showup within a distance of the camera

 [b]Fixes:[/b]
 - Hotspots should now check the paths before trying to load a file.
 - Coop panic now doesnt work on "gamemode == versusBrawl" tagged maps